-September is Suicide Prevention Awareness Month.
-Rates of suicide in the United States has risen and it continues to be a leading cause of death.
-In 2019 alone, more than 47,500 lives were lost to suicide (CDC Report, 2020).
+September is Suicide Prevention Month.
+Rates of suicide in the United States have risen and suicide continues to be a leading cause of death worldwide.
+In 2021 alone, 48,183 lives were lost to suicide (CDC Suicide Data and Statistics, 2023).

-Throughout the month, in an effort to raise awareness about this health crisis, the Center for the Study of Traumatic Stress will distribute information and resources to support suicide awareness.
-This page will be updated throughout the month with links and resources.
+Throughout this month, in an effort to raise awareness about this health crisis, the Center for the Study of Traumatic Stress will distribute information and resources to support suicide awareness among military personnel, families, and veterans, as well as any other community that may also find these resources helpful.

 National Suicide Prevention Hotline: 988